 Here's how a registered dietitian loads her plate on Thanksgiving:

-Even though Thanksgiving may look different this year, the meaning behind favorite dishes is something that transcends distance and makes up for a less-than-perfect execution.
-So, if you’re unable to spend the holiday with loved ones, you can still make foods that remind you of when you were able to share the holiday meal together in the past.
-And, hey, at least when you order your food online you won’t be the one throwing elbows in aisle five to get what you need.
-The little things count a lot this year, don’t they?
+Even though Thanksgiving may come with a small side of stress, the meaning behind favorite dishes is something that transcends distances you may have to travel and makes up for a less-than-perfect execution.
+And, hey, at least when you order your food online you won't be the one throwing elbows in aisle five to get what you need.
+The little things count a lot this year, don't they?

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.